bstachmann/git-workshop/markdown-git-uebungen/loesung-modularisierung-submodules-en.md

 <pre><code>application $ <b>cd ..</b><br><br><br></code></pre>

-## Solution zu Step 3 - Änderung in ein Modul übertragen
+## Solution to Step 3 - Transferring changes to a module

-Gehe in `subtrees/frontend` ändere `main.ts` und committe.
+Go to `subtrees/frontend`, change `main.ts` and commit.
-Übertrage die Änderung per `push` nach `frontend.git`.
+Transfer the change to `frontend.git` using `push`.
-Sieh Dir das übertragene Commit in `frontend.git` an.
+Look at the transferred commit in `frontend.git`.

 <pre><code>$ <b>cd application</b><br><br><br></code></pre>